 If you’re doing it because you think it’s going to help you lose fat faster, then no.

 There’s very little research to support the idea that fasted exercise, be it fasted cardio or fasted weight training, is dramatically more effective for fat loss than the same amount of exercise done after a meal.

 But on the flip side, there’s no compelling evidence to suggest that working out before eating increases the risk of muscle loss either.

-If you don’t like fasted exercise, and doing so makes it less likely that you’ll make it to the gym on a regular basis, there isn’t much point in switching to morning workouts solely for their fat-burning benefits.
+If you don’t like fasted cardio, and doing so makes it less likely that you’ll make it to the gym on a regular basis, there isn’t much point in switching to morning workouts solely for their fat-burning benefits.

 Staying consistent with your training trumps most other things when it comes to getting in shape, and you need to pick a training time that works for you.